Claudia-WE/feedback/.github/ISSUE_TEMPLATE/harmonisation-project.md

 # Source Dataset(s)

 Describe the source data sets that are being transformed.
 Include links to public metadata and services, if available.
+Add statistics about the data set such as number of tables, associations and properties.
+(You can get this information by using hale>>connect.
+If you have questions on the please contact Claudia)

 # Source Data Size